Now is the Time to Trap the Queen

 2. Soap & Water

-Another eco-friendly option for Wasp management is good ol’ soap and water.
+Another eco-friendly option for wasp management is soap and water.
 Some wasp removal experts say that you can handle small hanging nests with a bit of soapy water.
 Mix 2 tablespoons of dish soap in a spray bottle and fill with water.
 The soap will clog their spiracles, the pores that they breathe through, and will kill them almost immediately.

 3. Use a Decoy Nest